cs481-ekh/s22-ema/docs/Minutes.md

 # Meeting Minutes: EMA
 ## Web

+### 4/7/22

+*Scribe:* Alejandro

+*Present:* Andrew, Alejandro, Daniel

+*Absent:* Brandon

+*Items:* We did our Sprint 4 planning.
+We discussed that we need to improve the user interface design on certain pages.
+There are a few minor bugs that need to be resolved, and we plan to do a strict test to attempt to break any feature to ensure that we have caught all the cases.
+This sprint will involve deploying the webiste on the BSU server.
+Our plan also consists of making sure our input fields are functioning and displaying the appropriate error messages when appropriate.
+Lastly, we touched on what assignments are left that need to be completed and how showcase will look like in our case.

 ### 3/29/22

 *Scribe:* Alejandro (Added minutes for the web team since Brandon was absent)